Official State Horse of Idaho

-Idaho designated the native appaloosa as the official state horse in 1975.
 The original appaloosas were highly regarded as hardy range horses.
 Idaho offers a custom license plate featuring an Appaloosa horse (Idaho was the first state to offer a license plate featuring a state horse).

-Appaloosa Horse Facts and History
+Appaloosa Horse Facts & History

 Most Appaloosas are distinguished by their colorful spotted coat patterns, striped hooves, mottled skin, and white sclera around the eye.
 Opinions vary on how spotted horses first arrived in America.
 Some believe they arrived with the Spanish Conquistadors in the early 1500s, others think Russian fur-traders brought them at a later date.
 Another theory is that large numbers were shipped to America when spotted horses went out of style in late 18th century Europe.

-It is established that the Nez Perce Indians of the American northwest were known as exceptional horse breeders that had developed strict breeding selection practices for their horses.
+It is established that the Nez Perce tribe of the American northwest were known as exceptional horse breeders that had developed strict breeding selection practices for their horses.
 By the late 1800's they began to emphasize spotted color in their breeding program.

 The Appaloosa horse is currently one of America's most popular breeds.
 The majority of Appaloosas seen in horse shows today have an athletic build resembling the quarter horse and hunter type thoroughbred (heavy muscling is considered undesirable), however appaloosas come in a variety of body types including stock horses, sport horses, race horses and trail horses.